rnditdev/openpipes.org/doc/Readme.md

 installed, you can use the MIDIUSB library functions in your Arduino code to send and receive MIDI messages over the USB connection.
-You will also need to connect the Arduino to a computer using a USB cable, and configure the computer to recognize the Arduino as a MIDI device.]{.c7 .c8}
+You will also need to connect the Arduino to a computer using a USB cable, and configure the computer to recognize the Arduino as a MIDI device.

 Here are some more details on how to use an Arduino Pro Micro to emulate a MIDI USB device: